Vertebral artery: Variation

-There is commonly variations in the course and size of the vertebral arteries.
-For example, differences in size between left and right vertebral arteries may range from a slight asymmetry to marked hypoplasia of one side, with studies estimating a prevalence of unilateral vertebral artery hypoplasia between 2% to 25%.
+There is commonly variations in the course and size of the vertebral arteries, usually on both sides artery diameters are asymmetrical.
+For example, differences in size between left and right vertebral arteries may range from a slight asymmetry to marked hypoplasia of one side, with studies estimating a prevalence of unilateral vertebral artery hypoplasia between 2% and 25%.
 In 3-15% of the population, a bony bridge called the arcuate foramen covers the groove for the vertebral artery on vertebra C1.
 Rarely, the vertebral arteries enter the subarachnoid space at C1-C2 (3%) or C2-C3 (only three cases have been reported) vertebral levels instead of the atlanto-occipital level.

 The portion of vertebral arteries located within the skull (intracranial) have diameters of 3.17 mm.
 The intracranial length for the left vertebral artery (32.4 mm) is longer than the right (31.5 mm).
 The angle where vertebral arteries meet the basilar artery (vertebrobasilar junction), is 46 degrees.

+Vertebral artery dominance

+Vertebral artery dominance (VAD) is typically a normal congenital vascular variation of the vertebral arteries.
+It refers to the asymmetry of the VA diameters on both sides, with the larger diameter being the dominant side and the smaller diameter being the nondominant side.

+In one study, the left vertebral artery diameter dominance was present in 54% of cases, while the right diameter was dominant in 30%.
+In 16% of cases, the left and right arterial diameters were equal.